Constitution of the Philippines: Article VII – Executive Department

+The President and the Vice-President are elected separately from each other.
+It is thus common in the Philippines for the President and the Vice-President to come from two entirely different parties or alliances.
+For example, in 2016, Rodrigo Duterte, running on a nationalist and populist platform, was elected president.
+Meanwhile, Leni Robredo, a member of the Liberal Party and the most prominent opposition figure during the Duterte administration, won as vice-president.

+While the Cabinet was mentioned several times in the article, the Constitution did not expressly provide for the creation of such body or to specifically enumerate its ordinary powers and duties.

+The President serves as the commander-in-chief of "all armed forces", which can be construed to encompass not only the Armed Forces of the Philippines but also other armed uniformed services such as the Philippine National Police and the Philippine Coast Guard.
+The President may mobilize these forces to prevent or suppress "lawless violence", invasions or rebellions.
+However, in cases where public safety necessitates it, the President is authorized to declare a state of martial law throughout the entire Philippines or in specific areas, or to suspend the privilege of the writ of habeas corpus.
+While it does not specify the extent of the President's powers during martial law, the Constitution explicitly prohibits the suspension of the Constitution, the replacement of civilian courts and assemblies, and the use of military courts and agencies over civilians when civilian courts are still operational during such state.
+The proclamation of martial law also does not automatically suspend the privilege of the writ of habeas corpus.

 Article VIII – Judicial Department

 Article VIII vests the judicial power upon the Supreme Court and other lower courts as may be established by law (by Congress).
 While the power to appoint justices and judges still reside with the President, the President from a list of at least three nominees prepared by the Judicial and Bar Council for every vacancy, a body composed of the Chief Justice of the Supreme Court, the Secretary of Justice, the Chairs of the Senate and House Committees on Justice, and representatives from the legal profession.

 Article IX – Constitutional Commissions

 Article IX establishes three constitutional commissions, which are governmental bodies that are independent of the three main branches of government.
 These are the Civil Service Commission, the Commission on Elections, and the Commission on Audit.

 Article X – Local Government

 Article X pursues for local autonomy and mandates Congress to enact a law for the local government, now currently the Local Government Code.